 - Entering the room wearing protective gloves is not permitted.
 Food and drinks are not allowed.

-- Before starting their session, users must clean old oil off their slides using 70% alcohol.
+- Before starting their session, users must clean old oil off their slides using Sparkle cleaner or 70% alcohol.
 Mixture of oils either on the slide or on the oil lenses (where it will end up staying) corrupts the quality of image acquisition.

 - Spills must be taken care of immediately and reported in the log journal for further technical care.

-- At the end of each session, oil objective lenses must be gently blotted by a stretched Kimwipe.
+- At the end of each session, oil objective lenses must be gently blotted by a stretched Kimwipe provided.

 - If the microscope is not scheduled to be used again for more than one hour after a current session is over (check the Google calendar schedule), all components of the microscope should be shut down according to the posted shutdown procedure.
 If the interval is shorter, the user needs to close the Leica software program and to log out leaving the confocal microscope hardware running.